Baronchibuikem/Baronchibuikem/README.md

 #### About me

-I'm Baron Chibuikem, a software developer from Nigeria.
-I help businesses and start-ups with building web application using python and Javascript.
+I'm Baron Chibuikem, a backend developer from Nigeria.
+I enjoying working with Django and React and something tangle with Express.

 #### Skills
   **.
 Front-end:** React, Vue,

   **.
-Back-end:** Django, Express, Graphql, Django_rest, Django-graphne
+Back-end:** Django, Express,

-  **.
-Others:** Docker, Celery, MongoDB, PostgreSQl, Redis, Redux, Vuex.